Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Methodology

 \subsection{Training Strategy}

-To implement the aforementioned pipeline for analysis, disentanglement, and composition, we divide our training steps into two stages.
-In the first stage, semantic analysis and disentanglement are not introduced, instead, we train a diffusion-based codec end-to-end.
+To enable the recombination of disentangled components for full image reconstruction, we design a two-stage training strategy to train a diffusion-based codec.
+In the first stage, semantic analysis and disentanglement are not introduced; instead, we train a diffusion-based codec end-to-end.
 The specific loss function is defined as follows:

 where $R(\boldsymbol{\hat{y}})$ and $R(\boldsymbol{\hat{z}})$ are the rate loss, used to constrain the bitrate of the compressed bitstream.
 The second term measures the discrepancy between the U-Net’s predicted noise and the actual noise $\epsilon$, while the third term captures the difference between the latent code $\boldsymbol{\hat{z}}_c$ output at the decoder side and the latent code $\boldsymbol{z}_c$ obtained from the original image through the diffusion encoder $\mathcal{E}$, facilitating training stability and accelerating convergence.
 During this training phase, the diffusion weights, sourced from the pretrained Stable Diffusion 2.1~\cite{rombach2021highresolution}, remain frozen, and only the parameters of the control module and codec are updated.
+The true noise $\epsilon$ is the Gaussian noise explicitly sampled in the forward diffusion process when constructing $\boldsymbol{z}_t$ from $\boldsymbol{z}_c$, and is therefore known during training.
+Stage I learns a stable latent interface between the codec and the pretrained diffusion prior under full-information inputs, while Stage II teaches the decoder to compose plausible full images from partial task-related bits plus coarse global information.
+We freeze the encoder and hyper-prior path in Stage II to preserve the rate-optimized latent partition and to avoid destabilizing entropy modeling.